lisboaab/shopalyzerSkrey/README.md

 ## About the project:

 Shopalyzer was developed during a curricular internship @Skrey Software.
-The main goal of the app is to make it easier to analyse metrics of the Shopify Stores developed by Skrey.
+The main goal of the app is to make it easier to analyse metrics of multiple Shopify Stores developed by Skrey.

 <hr>